David-Estevez/REPY-2.0/README.md

         $ cd build
         $ cmake ..
         $ make
+        $ make install

+Notice that for the installation you won't need to be superuser, as it is installed in a directory called 'bin' in the REPY-2.0 folder.

 * Execute the program **REPY-2.0**, that will create the openscad files and, optionally, the stl files for the REPY-2.0 module.